Comparisons 4 min read

 ScalabilityHire more staffHandles concurrent calls

-Training time2-4 weeksMinutes to configure
+Training timeWeeksMinutes to configure

-ConsistencyVaries by day/moodIdentical every call
+ConsistencyVaries by day and individualIdentical every call

-Complex empathyExcellentImproving rapidly
+Complex empathyExcellentImproving

-LanguagesUsually 1-2Configurable
+LanguagesTypically 1-2Configurable

 When a Human Receptionist Still Makes Sense

-• High-touch luxury services where callers expect a personal, named relationship
+• High-touch luxury services where callers expect a personal, named relationship.

 The Bottom Line

-Ready to see the numbers for your specific situation?
+Want to see the numbers for your specific situation?
 Try Tilk AI free and compare your before-and-after call metrics.

 cost-comparison ai-receptionist roi human-vs-ai